-Leeds Cares funds new portable ultrasound scanners for AAA screening programme
+Leeds Cares funds new scanners for AAA screening programme

 At the end of 2017, Leeds Cares proudly funded £51,600 for the Abdominal Aortic Aneurysm (AAA) screening programme at Seacroft Hospital.
 The 3 existing portable ultrasound scanners were ageing and significant technological advances in recent years have enabled new ultrasound scanners to perform more efficiently.

 The new ultrasound scanners generate more accurate measurements and higher quality images.
 The devices also allow for the provision of a local, efficient service and increases access for patients in hard-to-reach areas.

 An Abdominal Aortic Aneurysm is an enlargement of the main blood vessel in the abdomen and, if left untreated, can be fatal.
 The condition is six times more common in males, with men in the 65+ age group most at risk.